studygolang/gctt-godoc/Source/testing/iotest/iotest.md

 <pre>func NewReadLogger(prefix <a href="/builtin/#string">string</a>, r <a href="/io/">io</a>.<a href="/io/#Reader">Reader</a>) <a href="/io/">io</a>.<a href="/io/#Reader">Reader</a></pre>

-NewReadLogger returns a reader that behaves like r except that it logs (using log.Print) each read to standard error, printing the prefix and the hexadecimal data read.
+NewReadLogger returns a reader that behaves like r except that it logs (using log.Printf) each read to standard error, printing the prefix and the hexadecimal data read.

 <h2 id="NewWriteLogger">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/testing/iotest/logger.go#L20">NewWriteLogger</a>